CLICK HERE FOR PICTURES FROM PAST YEARS CLICK HERE FOR ALL YEARS ALL FINISHERS LIST

 - Car and tent camping ($15) is located a minute walk from the pavilion.
-Additional people in same tent or car is $5 per person) Tent and car camping is available.
+Additional people in same tent or car is $5 per person for both nights) Tent and car camping is available.
 Sleeping in your car is considered camping, and you must pay for it.
 Camping is permitted near the cabins and the Pavilion at the discretion of race management.
 A separate shower for males/females is available in the one unrented cabin for post race campers.
 There will be port-a-pots in the camp area.
 Hard-sided campers RVs, etc. are allowed but must have pre approval.
 No need to reserve camping space but must email email@example.com your intention.
 Please pay when you pick up your bib.

 (1) Don't be a dick (2) No littering (3) No cheating.
 If someone does do something stupid… then the last name of the “infractor” will be used as the name of the "new" rule.
 For example… the “Smith Rule” for not being a dork about parking.